uschpc/USC-BackendAI-Testing-Docs/topanga-workflow.md

 4. **Launch a compute session**: Interactive, Batch, or Inference.
    - Inference sessions additionally require creating a model-definition file and generating an API token before serving traffic.
 5. **Work on your research project**.
-6. **Pause or terminate the session** when finished to manage cost and preserve state appropriately.
+6. **Terminate the session** when finished to manage cost and preserve state appropriately.